fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 - Graded on 0-10 point scale, like everything but reading responses.

 #### Et cetera
-- Margaret Hedstrom, “Archives, Memory, and Interfaces with the Past,” 21–43.
 - Joshua Sternfeld, “Archival Theory and Digital Historiography: Selection, Search, and Metadata as Archival Processes for Assessing Historical Contextualization,” 544–75.